VayuDev/samal-jit/README.md

  * Easy API for embedding samal into your project
  * Enums
  * Pointer type for recursive structs/enums (all structs/enums are on the stack)
+ * Strings/Chars (Strings are implemented as lists of chars, similar to Haskell)
+    * Unicode (UTF-32) support; a single char can contain any unicode codepoint

 ＊ List syntax will change in the future.

 ## Planned Features

 Planned features (vaguely order):
- * Strings/Chars (Strings will be implemented as lists of chars, similar to Haskell)

  * Using declarations (to avoid typing the module name every time)
  * Type casting (maybe using native methods)
  * A proper cli